 The student grant is the main source of financial help available from the Irish State for students in full-time Post Leaving Certificate Courses (PLCs) and full-time Higher Education undergraduate courses.
-From 2017/18, the student grant has been extended to support students on full-time postgraduate courses.
 For more information, please see below.
 For eligible students, the grant is there to help with the various costs of participating in further or higher education.
 Students on part-time courses, access or foundation courses (in higher education institutions) and short courses are not eligible to apply for a student grant.

 Student Universal Support Ireland (SUSI) is the single awarding authority for grant applications.

 Student grants provide financial support to eligible students.
 There are two elements to the student grant-a maintenance grant and a fees grant.
 A maintenance grant is a contribution towards your living costs etc.

 A fee grant can cover:

 - All or part of the Tuition Fee (if needed)

 - All or part of the Student Contribution Fee